A parent and child hugging at a chalk art event outside the Memphis Brooks Museum of Art.

 The Café and Store at The Brooks Museum

-If you get hungry while browsing the galleries, stop into the onsite café Feast and Graze.
-Offering sandwiches, salads, charcuterie, small plates and more, Feast and Graze is the perfect stop to fuel up between galleries.
+If you get hungry while browsing the art, stop into the on-site café to fuel up between galleries.

 Don’t forget to stop by the museum store to grab a souvenir.
 Inside, you’ll find apparel, art prints, exhibit merchandise and handmade goods from local artisans, including jewelry, glass art, candles and more.